Copenhagen Guest Post

 walking shoes of yours, you are certainly in for a treat!
 Even on a rainy day…

-We hope our guest post insiders guide to Copenhagen was helpful in your future plans to visit Copenhagen.
+We hope our guest post insiders Copenhagen travellers guide was helpful in your future plans to visit Copenhagen.
 I would like to thank Anders for his contribution.
 Anders was one of the first people to reach out to me when we first appeared on the blogging scene.
 Anders and his family now live in Munich Germany we had a chance to catch up with Anders, Alexandra and their son Anton for an afternoon of sightseeing and dinner.
 We can’t wait to meet up again.
 Thanks mate!